 - A tornado is deceptive – it may appear to be standing still when it is moving toward you.

-When you are aware of a tornado in your area, it’s important to seek shelter immediately and remain in place until the storm has passed.
-Remember to have your emergency kit close by.
-If you are outdoors and exposed, get down and protect your head from flying debris.
+When you are aware of a tornado in your area, it is important to seek shelter immediately and remain in place until the severe weather passes.
+If you are outdoors and exposed, get to low-lying ground, lay flat and protect your head from flying debris.

 Always remember to follow instructions from authorities.
 Disobeying an order puts lives at risk.